costerwi/plugin-licenseLevel/README.md

 Beware: It can take up to a minute to collect license usage information from online servers with several unique features.

-Unfortunately, Flexnet data license usage data is not yet supported.
+Unfortunately, Flexnet license usage data is not yet supported.
 Please consider upgrading to online Managed DSLS at no additional cost.

 ## Installation instructions